Iced Americano Recipe – Your Bold Guide to a Classic Cold Espresso Drink

 iced americano recipe

 Some days, you want your coffee cold, black, and no-nonsense.
 No whipped cream.
 No syrup circus.
 Just something that hits sharp and fast.
-That's the iced Americano — espresso, cold water, and ice.
-Simple, bold, nothing extra.
+That's the iced Americano — simple, bold, nothing extra.
+It's one of the easiest espresso drinks you can make at home, and once you know the ratios, you'll never pay $6 for one at a coffee shop again.

 What Is an Iced Americano?